 The working capital solutions that we offer merchants make up a significant portion of our activities.
 Law No. 12,865/13 prohibits payment institutions like us from performing activities that are restricted to financial institutions.
 There is some debate under Brazilian law as to whether providing early payment of receivables to merchants could be characterized as "lending," which is an activity that is restricted to financial institutions.
 Similarly, there is some debate as to whether the discount rates applicable to this early payment feature should be considered as "interest" under Brazilian law, in which case the limits set by Decree No. 22,623, of April 7, 1933 (the Brazilian Usury Law) would apply to these rates.
 If new laws are enacted or the courts' interpretation of this activity changes, either preventing us from providing this feature or limiting the fees we usually charge, our financial performance could be negatively affected.

-For further information regarding these regulatory matters, see "Business-Regulatory Matters-Regulation of the SPB."
+For further information regarding these regulatory matters, see "Item 4.
+Information on the Company-B. Business overview-Regulatory Matters-Regulation of the SPB."